How to treat early stages of Male Pattern Baldness

 Buy HR23+

-Here's a little secret from the hair loss industry.
-Consider using a derma roller.
-A derma roller is a small device that uses pins to puncture tiny wounds into the skin.
+Here's a little tip from the hair loss industry.
+Consider adding micro needling into your hair loss treatment plan.
+A derma roller (or a derma stamp, if you prefer) is a small device that uses pins to puncture tiny wounds into the skin - this is called micro needling.
 In order to heal the wounds, the body produces collagen, which promotes the growth of hair follicles.

-This device is used for anti-ageing on the facial skin, but users have discovered it can also work for hair loss.
-I bought a couple last year because I wanted to try it on my hairline, which has receded slightly over the past few years, but I've not got around to trying it yet.
-I will though, as I am keen to see how effective it is.
+This device is used for anti-ageing on the facial skin, but users have discovered it can also stimulate hair growth.
+I bought a couple last year because I wanted to try it on my hairline, which has receded slightly over the past few years.
+I've found this process to be very effective, and I've noticed new baby hairs spouting at the frontal hairline.
+It's a long process, but if you stick to it, it can delivery very good results.

-Just roll the pins along the desired area of your scalp once or twice a week.
-Again, it takes about 1-2 minutes, if that, so no excuses.
+Just roll the pins along the desired area of your scalp once or twice a week Or, if you prefer to use the derma stamp, then stamp your scalp instead of rollering it.
+Either way, it takes about 1-2 minutes per session, so no excuses.
 Derma rollers are mega cheap too (under £10).

 Additional Tips to Beat Hair Loss

-I know this looks like a lot, but really it isn't.
-It's just a case of applying some foam on your scalp and popping a few pills.
+I know this looks like a lot, but it really isn't.
+It's just a case of applying some foam on your scalp, rolling your hairline once a week, and taking a few pills daily.
 It's that easy.
 If you really want to keep your hair then just follow the plan and stick to it.

 Also, remember it is perfectly natural to experience thinning hair as you approach your 30s.
 All men do.
 That is a fact.
-The problem is, most men don't do anything about it and they end up bald by the age of 35.
-Just start treating your hair now and you'll enjoy your hair for longer.
+The problem is, most men don't do anything about it and they end up bald by the age of 40.
+The sooner you starting treating hair loss, he more hair you'll keep!

 Happy Hair!